tapish101/python_handwriting/README.md

 # and execute the handwriting.py you will have output images in ouput folder.

-the code have relative path to folders don't change the location of folders leave them as it is.
+the code have relative path to folders don't change the location of folders leave them as it is. only the latest ver of python and pillow library required.